iassetsorg/Project-Harriet/README.md

 ### v0.0.9 (iOS and Android Applications)

 The platform now offers dedicated mobile applications for both iOS and Android devices, enhancing user accessibility and engagement.

+### v0.1.0 (Community Governance)

+- [ASSET](https://www.saucerswap.finance/swap/HBAR/0.0.1991880) Token Holders can propose and vote on platform-wide changes and updates.
+- Voting mechanism and results are handled by HCS for transparency and efficiency.

 ## Building Together